Fali Sam Nariman: Career

-Nariman is the recipient of the Padma Vibhushan (in 2007) and Padma Bhushan (in 1991), respectively the second and third highest honors granted to civilians by the President of India.
+Nariman was the recipient of the Padma Vibhushan (in 2007) and Padma Bhushan (in 1991), respectively the second and third highest honours granted to civilians by the President of India.
 Both awards were for Nariman's contributions to jurisprudence and public affairs.
 Nariman was awarded the Gruber Prize for Justice in 2002.
 He dedicated his awards to his alma mater Bishop Cotton School in Shimla.

 Nariman was a President-appointee member of the Rajya Sabha (the upper house of the Parliament of India) between 1999 and 2005.
-He has served as President of International Council for Commercial Arbitration since 1994, President of the Bar Association of India since 1991, Vice-Chairman of the Internal Court of Arbitration of the International Chamber of Commerce since 1989, honorary member of the International Commission of Jurists since 1988, member of the London Court of International Arbitration since 1988.
-He was appointed to the Advisory Board of the United Nations Conference on Trade and Development in November 1999, and served as Chairman of the Executive Committee of the International Commission of Jurists from 1995 to 1997.
+He served as President of International Council for Commercial Arbitration from 1994 onwards, President of the Bar Association of India from 1991, Vice-chairman of the Internal Court of Arbitration of the International Chamber of Commerce from 1989, honorary member of the International Commission of Jurists from 1988, and member of the London Court of International Arbitration from 1988.
+He was appointed to the advisory board of the United Nations Conference on Trade and Development in November 1999, and served as chairman of the executive committee of the International Commission of Jurists from 1995 to 1997.

-He represented the Gujarat Government in the matter of the Narmada rehabilitation but resigned shortly after attacks on Christians in the area and the burning of copies of the Bible.
+Nariman represented the Gujarat government in the matter of the Narmada rehabilitation but resigned shortly after attacks on Christians in the area and the burning of copies of the Bible.

 In December 2009 the Committee on Judicial Accountability stated that it considered that recommendations for judicial appointments should only be made after a public debate, including review by members of the bar of the affected high courts.
 This statement was made in relation to controversy about the appointments of justices C. K. Prasad and P. D. Dinakaran.
 The statement was signed by Ram Jethmalani, Shanti Bhushan, Fali Sam Nariman, Anil B. Divan, Kamini Jaiswal and Prashant Bhushan.

-On 17.10.2014, he appeared for the former Chief Minister of Tamil Nadu J Jayalalitha in a conviction and obtained bail for her, which was earlier rejected.
+On 17 October 2014, he appeared for the former Chief Minister of Tamil Nadu J. Jayalalitha in a conviction and obtained bail for her, which had earlier been rejected.

+Nariman was Hindustan Coca-Cola Beverages' legal counsel in the Plachimada dispute.

-Personal life
+Personal life and death

-Nariman was married to Bapsi F. Nariman, since 1955, and the couple have two children, a son and a daughter and live in New Delhi.
+Nariman was married to Bapsi F. Nariman, since 1955, and the couple had two children, a son and a daughter and lived in New Delhi.
 His son Rohinton Nariman was a Judge of the Supreme Court of India, who had also held the post of the Solicitor General of India from 2011 to 2013.

 The Vis Moot East's Fali Nariman Award for 'Best Respondent's Memorandum' is named after Nariman.

+Fali Sam Nariman died on 21 February 2024, at the age of 95.

 Autobiography

-Nariman's autobiography is called "Before Memory Fades".
+Nariman's autobiography is called "Before Memory Fades: An Autobiography".